VWO Logo

 Image source: Medium

-This color-based projection of interaction and engagement data onto the app screen allows you to comprehend exactly where your app users are focusing simply by looking at the overlaid aggregated data.
+This color-based projection of interaction and engagement data onto the mobile screens allows you to comprehend exactly where your app users are focusing simply by looking at the overlaid aggregated usage data.
 This aggregation helps businesses in two ways:

 1. Abstract a large amount of engagement data and concentrate them in hot vs. cold zones for quick interpretations.